shanefagan/linux-packaging/README.md

 5. Overall is very easy to pick up and go
 6. Automatically updated daily for ease of use for users but also rollbacks are allowed if there are issues
 7. Very much batteries included, everything you need is included in the package.
 If it works when you release you are good for a long time
-8. Native packages but available on multiple different Linux distros
+8. Works on all major Linux distros
 9. Strong backing from desktop app devs
 10. Can setup services with systemd for you https://snapcraft.io/docs/services-and-daemons
 11. Since it's built from Ubuntu you have prebuilt deb packages (along with the security of the Ubuntu repo), pip packages.